gg077/laravellivewire101/documentation/README-7.md

 ## Overview

-The `translations:import` command imports translations from an Excel spreadsheet and saves them as JSON files in your Laravel application's `lang/` directory.
+The `translations:import` command imports translations from an Excel spreadsheet and saves them as PHP files in your Laravel application's `lang/` directory.
 This streamlines the translation management process for multilingual applications.

 ## Installation